gmtsciencedev/scitq/docs/model.md

 Most of the time, using `shell=True` is harmless if not useful.
 However, first, we stick to python conventions, notably the behaviour of `subprocess.run`, and second, some dockers may not have a shell, in which case activating shell will trigger an error.
 What `shell=True` does is that it replace your <command> by `sh -c '<command>'`, but it makes the code look tidier.
 This also means that if your command contains single quotes `'`, it is quite unlikely to work and it will trigger a warning.
 You can also specify `shell='bash'` if you want a specific shell program.
 We recommand not to try fancy stuff such as `shell='python'`, which might work but are prone to errors.

+#### Recruiter objects

+Recruiter objects are the low level objects implementing the recruitment rules of Workflow, see [Workflow](./workflow.md), their direct use using `scitq.lib` is however possible, but should be reserved to specific cases.

+A Recruiter is attached to a `batch` (and thus may operate outside of Workflow use).
+A batch may have several strictly ranked Recruiters (only one Recruiter of a certain `rank`, starting by 1 and increasing, is allowed per `batch`, creating a new Recruiter for an already existing `rank` for a certain `batch` is the same as updating the old Recruiter if one existed before).

+Each Recruiter has some triggering parameters:

+- `minimum_tasks` : a minimal pending task number (which default to 0, trigger as soon as one pending task is there),
+- `maximum_workers` : a maximum number of workers which is reached for this batch will untrigger the Recruiter.

+Recruiters are listed sorted by their rank and apply one after the other if their triggering conditions are met.
+Thus the higher the rank, the more likely the `maximum_workers` condition is met.

+When the Recruiter triggers it applies recruitment criteria:

+- `worker_flavor` : (mandatory) flavor of Worker to recruit,
+- `worker_provider`, `worker_region`: (optional) both are needed for deploy to occur, otherwise this is a "recycle only" recruiter.
+Note that setting both parameters will not prevent recycling, but make it considerably unlikely as if a recyclable worker is not immediately available a new deploy will occur,
+- `tasks_per_worker`: (mandatory) dividing the pending task number by this figure will set the need number of worker (up to `maximum_workers`),
+- `worker_concurrency`,`worker_prefetch`: this are settings for newly recruited workers (deployed or recycled).
+Contrarily to what happens with the workflow high level system, here `worker_concurrency` is not taken into account to estimate the number of needed workers, only `tasks_per_worker` is used.

+Recruiters maybe manually created by `scitq.lib.Server().recruiter_create()` call.

+Recruiters are linked to batch, deleting the batch will delete all its Recruiters.

+Worker restitution upon idleness occurs independantly of Recruiters, Recruiters just add or update Workers.